antoniofernandodj/Tornado/README.md

 ## The pattern-recognition

 The first thing I decided to do was get into the documentation and see the face of the hello world.
+So, I think I might regognize component responsabilies in the code to separethe them in their specific packages/modules.

 ```
 import asyncio